 “California CLASS was created in response to a growing demand by California public agencies for transparent investment options that are governed by a Board of their peers.
-Operating with the best interests of the Participants in mind, the fund is a valuable investment option and great diversification tool for your short-term and medium-term investments.
+Operating with the best interests of the Participants in mind, the fund is an investment option and diversification tool for your short-term and medium-term investments.
 California CLASS offers a safety-first investment management option with transparent program governance.”

 – Christina Turner, Chairperson of the California CLASS Board of Trustees

-Comprised of public finance officials with diverse skill sets, experiences, and backgrounds to better guide your investments.
+Comprised of public finance officials with diverse skill sets, experiences, and backgrounds to better guide the portfolio(s) investments.